-It’s estimated that 50 % of business decisions fail!
+It’s estimated that over 50 % of business decisions fail!

 That’s a shocking statistic, isn’t it?
 So how do you make sure the decisions you make for your business, or even worse, the business itself, doesn’t end up in the crapper?

 Apply a standardized process to each decision to make sure that the decision is made based on facts, reason and logic, while leaving personal biases, emotions, and office politics out of the equation.